The Chart for Stanley Black & Decker Inc. (SWK) Is Flashing Mixed Signals

 SWK’s Market Performance

-SWK stocks went down by -6.88% for the week, with a monthly drop of -3.31% and a quarterly performance of -8.52%, while its annual performance rate touched -1.11%.
-The volatility ratio for the week stands at 3.45% while the volatility levels for the past 30 days are set at 2.59% for Stanley Black & Decker Inc..
-The simple moving average for the period of the last 20 days is -5.76% for SWK stocks with a simple moving average of -9.62% for the last 200 days.
+SWK stocks went up by 12.36% for the week, with a monthly jump of 4.07% and a quarterly performance of 1.95%, while its annual performance rate touched 8.46%.
+The volatility ratio for the week stands at 2.84% while the volatility levels for the past 30 days are set at 2.52% for Stanley Black & Decker Inc..
+The simple moving average for the period of the last 20 days is 2.86% for SWK stocks with a simple moving average of -1.73% for the last 200 days.

 Analysts’ Opinion of SWK